 So let’s use the S.T.A.R. acronym to help us structure our effort with SAP Transportation Management.
-In future posts we will dive deeper into each one of these areas.
+In future posts, we will dive deeper into each one of these areas.

 Companies have become very good nowadays to make investment decisions based on sound Business Cases.
-However, a Business Case does not necessarily translate 1:1 into project scope.
-SAP TM has a feature and scenario rich software package - Order Management, Planning & Scheduling, Execution & Dispatching, Carrier Management, Invoicing & Settlement, Track & Trace, Strategic Freight Management & Procurement represent only the highest level of functional coverage.
+However, a Business Case does not necessarily translate 1:1 into the project scope.
+SAP TM has a feature and scenario-rich software package - Order Management, Planning & Scheduling, Execution & Dispatching, Carrier Management, Invoicing & Settlement, Track & Trace, Strategic Freight Management & Procurement represent only the highest level of functional coverage.